tm-a-t/telegram-bot-handbook/pages/book/messages/sending.md

 While editing a message, one can edit its media as well as the text.
 A picture, video, or file can be replaced with another picture, video, or file (music counts as files too.)
-However, media can't be added to messages that were originally sent without media.
+~~However, media can't be added to messages that were originally sent without media.~~ You can now add a media document to a text message.

 ## Forwarding